 Inagaki Seminar on Japan

-The Japanese Studies Program launched the Japanese language centenary on 31 March 2017 to commemorate 100 years of Japanese language teaching at Melbourne.
+The Japanese Studies Program launched the Centenary of Japanese Language on 31 March 2017 to commemorate 100 years of Japanese language teaching at The University of Melbourne.
 Over the next three years, from 2017 to 2019, we will celebrate this historic moment with our colleagues and students as well as the general public.
-It is a timely occasion to establish this new seminar series on Japan as a way to honour and carry forth Inagaki-sensei’s legacy.
+It is a timely occasion to establish this new seminar series on Japan as a way to honour and carry forth Inagaki-sensei's legacy.

 Currently Japanese is the most popular LOTE subject at this university, and the Inagaki Seminar provides updated knowledge on Japan to Japan-interested audiences in Melbourne broadly.